Tailoring quantum error correction to spin qubits: Discussion

 For the Clifford-circuit simulations we used stim~\cite{Gidney2021stim}.
-For each code distance and physical error rate we took up to $300000$ shots unless $30000$ logical failures are encountered before that.
+For each code distance and physical error rate we took up to $300\,000$ shots unless $30\,000$ logical failures are encountered before that.
 For the decoding we used pymatching~\cite{higgott2022pymatching}.
-All the scripts used for the threshold calculations as well as the plotted data, once made available, will be at~\cite{hetenyi2023github}.
+All the scripts used for the threshold calculations as well as the plotted data are available at~\cite{hetenyi2023github}.